Colin Mitchell: Aden

 In 1967 the British Aden colony consisted of the City of Aden and attached Protectorate areas, with a total land mass similar to that of the United Kingdom.
 These territories enjoyed a degree of self government as the Federation of South Arabia.
 Within the City itself was the old quarter known as "The Crater", so called because it was sited in an extinct volcano.
-The Crater district had an area of approximately one square mile and housed approximately 80,000 inhabitants.
-Between 1963 and 1967 the British administration faced a low intensity insurgency from groups of armed Arab nationalists who were seeking independence for Aden and competing for future power after the inevitable British withdrawal.
+The Crater district had an area of approximately one square mile and housed approximately 80,000 people.
+Between 1963 and 1967 the British administration faced a low intensity insurgency from groups of armed Arab nationalists who were seeking independence for Aden and competing for future power after the British withdrawal.
 This insurgency was designated the "Aden Emergency".